Doranwen/ffnpagedown/README.md

 5) Copy/paste it into a text file.
 6) Remove the top and bottom links (which appear on every page of links).

 What's left should be the full list of story links.
+You can then save them and feed them to a fanfiction downloader program such as [fichub-cli](https://github.com/FicHub/fichub-cli) if desired.

 # Tips
 Before running the script, disable any popups that may steal window focus.